DamianArellano/DamianArellano.github.io/index.md

 * Lab 8

     Lab 8 was challenging, and I worked with someone who was clearly much more experienced than I was.
 We used for loops to find an average of scores, and we created a knitting pattern in part 2.
 While I know how loops work and how to write them, the execution was much harder, mainly due to the variables.
-It helped me remember that I still have a lot to learn and motivated me to program more often on my free time, which I did start doing!
+It was a good reminder that I still have a lot to learn and motivated me to program more often on my free time, which I did start doing!

 * Lab 11